stjeeves/basketball_league_project/README.md

 * Create a league table to see who is on top of the league
 * Add players to teams and let them have match stats (points won, fouls, etc.)
 * Anything else you can think of

+### The Outcome

+### Key Features

+- Users can easily view information about the teams in the league, individually or all at once.
+- Teams can be edited or deleted directly from the app.
+- Teams wins can be updated.
+- Matches can be viewed and created.
+Viewing a match will show you the winner.